Azure/azure-rest-api-specs/specification/devcenter/data-plane/readme.md

 directive:
   - suppress: HostParametersValidation
     reason: Requires URL format for endpoint params, which violates R2003 and causes problems with codegen
+  - suppress: AvoidAnonymousTypes
+    reason: This rule is irrelevant for data-plane TypeSpec specs.
 ```

 ### Tag: package-2023-10-01-preview